 During one review, I wanted to crawl under my desk and hide when I learned one B2B organization with an average new acquisition booking of $125,000 didn’t have a defined process for responding to “contact us” forms.

-Once you summarize your findings, determine the scope of the issue.
-If people would benefit from better goal alignment, you’ll need revenue operations, sales, and marketing management to sign off on KPI changes.
+Once you gather your findings, determine who needs to be involved in a project to fix the issues.
+For example, if people would benefit from better goal alignment, you’ll need revenue operations, sales, and marketing management to sign off on KPI changes.

 If the tech stack is a mess, you’ll need to approach things a little more cautiously.